carmine560/trading-assistant/README.md

 <!-- hypersbi2 python pandas pywin32 pytesseract tesseract pyautogui
 pynput pyttsx3 -->

-`trading_assistant.py` assists in discretionary day trading of stocks on margin using [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html).
-By defining an action consisting of a sequence of commands, this script executes:
+A `trading_assistant.py` Python script assists in discretionary day trading of stocks on margin using [Hyper SBI 2](https://go.sbisec.co.jp/lp/lp_hyper_sbi2_211112.html).
+By defining an action consisting of a sequence of commands, this script:

-  * showing required windows
+  * shows required windows
-  * calculating the maximum share size for a market order on margin trading
+  * calculates the maximum share size for a market order on margin trading
-  * manipulating widgets to prepare your order
+  * manipulates widgets to prepare your order

-> **Warning** This script is currently under heavy development.
+> **Warning**: This script is currently under heavy development.
 > Changes in functionality can occur at any time.

 ## Prerequisites ##